sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 ~~~~~~~

 Notes:
-* All widgets have a static `create` methods, which is the only way to create them.
+* All widgets have a static create methods, which is the only way to create them.
-* The `canvascv::MsgBox::create` will return a `shared_ptr<MsgBox>` instance, which you don't have to keep since another one is kept by the `canvascv::Layout`.
+* The canvascv::MsgBox::create will return a shared_ptr<MsgBox> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
-* This tutorial is using C++11 lambda expressions as callbacks, but anything which has the `void(Widget*,int)` signature will work.
+* This tutorial is using C++11 lambda expressions as callbacks, but anything which has the void(Widget*,int) signature will work.
-* We needed `canvascv::Canvas::setMouseCallback` since the Canvas will intercept mouse events for the MsgBox now.
+* We needed canvascv::Canvas::setMouseCallback since the Canvas will intercept mouse events for the MsgBox now.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_msgbox.png

 @section tmbsec4 An external window modal MsgBox
-Since a `MsgBox` usually requires immediate user attention, you have another way to block other GUI while waiting for a user reaction.
+Since a MsgBox usually requires immediate user attention, you have another way to block other GUI while waiting for a user reaction.

 This API opens an new independent OpenCV window, occupying just the MsgBox, and waiting for a user response.

 This is a blocking API, the code will wait for a user button press.

-(You actually saw something like this when we explained the `canvascv::Canvas::fatal()` in a previous tutorial)
+(You actually saw something like this when we explained the canvascv::Canvas::fatal() in a previous tutorial)

 ~~~~~~~{.cpp}